pinco227/dev.pi/README.md

   - Present previous work (portfolio).
   - Present biography, skills, education, experience, links and CV.
   - Receive feedback/testimonials from clients/collaborators.
-- ### Users Needs
+- ### User Needs
   - Need to learn about the showcased developer.
-  - Need of an up to date portfolio with previews and source code (where applicable).
+  - Need of an up-to-date portfolio with previews and source code (where applicable).
-  - Need of an up to date list of skills, education, experience.
+  - Need of an up-to-date list of skills, education, experience.
   - Need to be able to download resume.
   - Need to be able to contact the developer if interested.
 - ### User Scenarios
-  - #### As a potential employer/recruiter I need:
+  - #### As a potential employer/recruiter, I need:
     - To learn about the candidate's professional profile without having to click too many times and look too deep.
     - To be able to download the candidate's CV for print/file purposes.
     - To learn about the developer's current status and availability.